rohit-ambre/superduperdb-website/pitch.md

 ![center w:900](images/cycle-linear.svg)

 ---

 ## SuperDuperDB minimizes overhead and revolutionizes AI capabilities

-- Complex data preparation and preprocessing is no longer required
+- Training and deployment of AI models massively simplified
+- AI models become easily accessible to independent developers as well as organizations
-- AI models can perform entirely new operations by having access to all data
+- AI models can perform entirely new operations by having direct access to all data
-- AI can handle new incoming data and streaming
+- AI handles new incoming data and streaming automatically

+---

+## A solution for data people designed by data people

+- Train and develop arbitrary AI models without infrastructural overhead.
+- Deploy arbitrary AI models to the database and enable unprecedented data navigation and comprehension.
+- Models and outputs are kept up-to-date directly in response to incoming data "*perpetuum mobile*"

 ---